NFCA Contractor Accreditation Program (CAP)

 Once the contractor meets all of the requirements of the NFCA accreditation program, they will receive either an SFRM or IFRM seal to confirm that they are in compliance with the CAP and a knowledgeable fireproofing contractor.

 A specific trademarked seal is available to those contractors meeting the program requirements.
 The seal, displayed below, will include the contractor's company name and specific location, for the contractor's use.

-Further details of the program and its operation are available in the following document “NFCA Contractor Accreditation Program For Spray-Applied Fire Resistive Materials (SFRM) And Intumescent Fire Resistive Materials (IFRM)”
+Further details of the program and its operation are available in the following document “NFCA Contractor Accreditation Program For Sprayed Fire-Resistive Materials (SFRM) and Intumescent Fire-Resistive Materials (IFRM)”

 Set your business apart from the rest and become a NFCA Accredited Contractor.
 Contact NFCA for further information.